DainWs/Crazy-Random-Multiverse/README.md

 	- Legendary

 **Card statistics**:
- - Special ability
- - Physical armor
- - Magic armor
+ - Physical/Magic armor
- - Physical damage
- - Magic damage
+ - Physical/Magic/True/Infinite damage
- - Heal per turn
- - Health
+ - Health (Infinite or finite)

-## Card placementble, it will have a 1 turn cooldown before it can be used.
+## Card placement, it will have a 1 turn cooldown before it can be used.
  - All cards can only hit once per turn unless the card specifies otherwise.
  - You can have unlimited cards in your hand, but only 6 cards on the board plus the leader.
  - Once equipment spells have be